adalbertjnr/go-terraform-async/README.md

 ### Overview

-The ideia is to specify the project names containing `.tf` files under the `task` string while using the async_terraform action. (there is an example below).
+The ideia is to specify the project names containing `.tf` files under the `task` string while using the tf-asyn-run action. (there is an example below).

 Then the action will run all projects concurrently based on the number os workers configured.